Former Fed Reveals Grim Details On @user-fg8pt8pp3o's Murder

 Pause.

-Ryan Sander goes, if someone uh played guilty to a felony assault, they truly didn't commit it a commit in the past.
+Ryan Sander goes, If someone pled guilty to a felony assault, they truly didn't commit it.

-Is there anything they can do after they serve their time and paid their debt to society clear their name and record?
+Is there anything they can do after they serve their time and paid their debt to society, clear their name and record?

-With because I've heard this before.
+Because I've heard this before.

-It depends on certain things.
+It depends on certain.

 Here's the thing, guys.